qyang-nj/llios/import_search_path/README.md

 import Module99
 print("Hello, world!")
 ```
-Third, we compile this swift file with y import path.
-We are just emitting the object file (`-c`) to avoid cost of linking.
+Third, we compile this swift file with y import search paths.
+We are just emitting the object file (`-c`) to avoid the cost of linking.
 ```
 swiftc -c -I module0 -I module1 ... -I module99 main.swift
 ```

-Lastly, we measure the build time with different number of import and search path, repeat multiple times, and calculate the average.
+Lastly, we measure the build time against various number of import and search path, repeat multiple times, and calculate the average.
 The full script is [here](./measure.py).

 ## Result
-I put the result in the below table.
+I compiled the result in the table below.
 The top row is the number of import search path and the left column is the number of import in the swift file.
 The unit of data is second.
 All the measurements are done by Swift 5.5 / XCode 12.5.

 |    |0       |100     |500     |1000     |1500     |2000     |
 |----|--------|--------|--------|---------|---------|---------|